jmyers7/book/_sources/chapters/08-more-prob.md

 V(a_1X_1 + \cdots + a_m X_m) = \sum_{i=1}^m a_i^2 V(X_i).
 $$

 We now turn toward the other measure of linear dependence, called _correlation_.
 To motivate this latter measure, we note that while the signs of covariances are significant, their precise numerical values may be less so if the only thing we are using them for is to measure the strength of a linear dependence.
 One reason for this is that covariances are sensitive to the scales on which the variables are measured.
-For an example, let's return to our housing dataset with random variables $X$ (area) and $Y$ (price).
-If we scale both $X$ and $Y$ by a factor of $10$, we get the following new scatter plot:
+For an example, consider the following two plots:

 ```{code-cell} ipython3
 :tags: [hide-input]